 Just like how hotels adjust room rates and airlines modify plane tickets based on demand, Universal also tweaks the price of its standalone Express Passes based on anticipated park attendance.
 As a result, the prices for the theme parks’ Express Passes fluctuate throughout each day of the year, from $49 to as much as $169 per person; Volcano Bay’s Express pricing, meanwhile, starts at $19 for basic and $39 for Plus.

 Express Pass pricing is also not set in stone.
 If you look today, the price for a particular day may be $59; tomorrow, it’s possible that the price will go up (if Universal sees that it’s selling more than it expected), or it may go down (if it’s not selling enough at the current price point).
 As a general rule of thumb, you can expect Express Pass pricing to go up for busy dates, like the last week in December, as those periods approach – meaning that, if you have decided that you are for sure going to buy them, do so as soon as possible.

 Check out the pricing for your travel dates by clicking here, selecting the type of Express Pass you want, and then choosing “select dates.”

-Please note again that Express Passes are the same price for everyone, regardless of age; there are no child discounts for Express Passes like there are for regular admission tickets.
+Please note again that Express Passes are the same price for everyone, regardless of age; there are no child discounts for them like there are for regular tickets.
 In fact, Express Passes are essentially never discounted in any way for anyone – sometimes, you will be able to find “discount” admission tickets, but you will never find discount Express Passes.
 And, as we mentioned above, Express is only available for purchase directly from Universal.